- Open Access

 Group C - Antimicrobial resistance was not detected in any isolates from day one samples but was detected in one horse on day three and five (Figure 1).
 MDR was not detected in any isolates.

-The overall percentage of individual isolates resistant to each antimicrobial (n = 412)
+The overall percentage of individual isolates that were resistant to each antimicrobial tested is shown in Table 6.

 In Group C, resistance to chloramphenicol was detected in one horse on day three and again on day five.
 Resistance to any other antimicrobial class was not detected (data not shown).